Social Caseworker -

 Contact : SOCIAL CASEWORKER

 Prowers County Department of Human Services is taking applications for a Child & Adult Protection Social Caseworker.
-The position requires a Bachelor’s Degree with a major in Human Behavioral Sciences field (e.g. social work, psychology, sociology, etc).
+The position requires a bachelor’s degree from a higher education institution with coursework related to the job responsibilities of child welfare social caseworker.
+Course work examples can include and are not limited to, the development of human behavior, child development, family intervention techniques, diagnostic measures, or therapeutic techniques; and, b.
+Professional, internship, or volunteer work experience in a human services related agency.
 There is no substitute of experience for the degree requirement.
 Requires a criminal background check.
-Salary starts at $38,037/yr.
 Applications available at 1001 S Main St, Lamar CO, at

 www.prowerscounty.net, or email email@example.com .
 Position will be filled ASAP.
 Questions call 719-336-7486 xt 131 EOE